Gor Mahia v Zamalek match day ticket to retail at Sh3,000 | Goal.com

 Goal Kenya.

-Gor Mahia is appealing to fans to turn up in large numbers even as the club pegs the price of a single ticket during the Caf Confederation match against Zamalek at Sh3000.
+Gor Mahia is appealing to fans to turn up in large numbers for their Caf Confederation Cup match against Zamalek.

-A ticket at the at the VVIP stand will retain at Sh3000 while the lower VI deck will go for Sh500 with terraces retailing at Sh200.
+A ticket at the at the VVIP stand will retain at Sh3,000 while the lower VIP deck will go for Sh500 with terraces retailing at Sh200.

-Gor Mahia CEO Omondi Aduda said the VVIP tickets are limited even as he makes a rallying call to fans to show up for the historic clash set for Sunday at the Kasarani Stadium.